DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-01-20-one-last-time.md

 Lets eat and drink like theres no tomorrow; to compensate, there is always oats and egg-white

-A sage told me to give up the one, and instead make the world my mule..
+A sage told me to give up the one, and instead make the world my muse..
-But my poems are nothing but stories that rhyme, and the poet in me needs that fuel
+But my poems are nothing but stories that rhyme, and the creative circuit in me mandates that fuse

 So I am slowly expanding from the one, to you four..